 - Raw Souffle bonded well to itself with a bonding agent, but no bonding agent allowed a strong bond between raw and baked Souffle.
 In fact, baked-to-baked fared better than raw-to-baked (with a bonding agent).

 - The best bonding agent in these tests was Fimo Liquid.
 (Yes, better by far than Sculpey Bake and Bond.)

 - All brands of liquid clay bonded better than Kato PolyPaste.

-- The best way to bond baked to baked is to use Genesis Thick Medium with a raw clay bridge.
+- The best way to bond baked to baked is to use Genesis Thick Medium (no longer available) with a raw clay bridge.